TritonDataCenter/node-workflow/docs/API.md

 ### Status Codes

-- `204 No Content`: No workflows created yet.
-- `200 OK`: A list of existing workflows is returned.
+- `200 OK`: A list of existing workflows is returned, even if there isn't any workflow, which will result on an empty array.

 ### Response Body